canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

 When rebooting we have to remove the installer image.
 Otherwise the installer will restart.

 U-Boot gives you a 2 second time window to press the Enter key to reach the U-Boot console.
 In U-Boot’s console you can use the poweroff command to stop QEMU.
-Another option to exit QEMU is pressing keys CTRL-a followed by key x.
+Another option to exit QEMU is pressing keys ``CTRL-a`` followed by key ``x``.

 Running Ubuntu
 --------------